-In connection with the 2017 acquisition of Altor BioScience Corporation (Altor), we issued contingent value rights (CVRs) under which we agreed to pay the prior stockholders of Altor approximately \$304.0 million contingent upon successful approval of the BLA, or foreign equivalent, for N-803 by December 31, 2022 and approximately \$304.0 million contingent upon calendar-year worldwide net sales of N-803 exceeding \$1.0 billion prior to December 31, 2026 (with amounts payable in cash or shares of our common stock or a combination thereof).
-Dr. Soon-Shiong and his related party hold approximately \$279.5 million in the aggregate of CVRs and they have both irrevocably agreed to receive shares of the company's common stock in satisfaction of their CVRs.
-We may be required to pay the other prior Altor stockholders up to \$164.2 million in settlement of the CVRs relating to the regulatory milestone and up to \$164.2 million of the CVRs relating to the sales milestone should they choose to have the CVRs paid in cash instead of common stock.
+In connection with the 2017 acquisition of Altor BioScience Corporation (Altor), we issued contingent value rights (CVRs) under which we agreed to pay the prior stockholders of Altor approximately \$304.0 million contingent consideration upon the successful regulatory approval of a BLA by the FDA, or foreign equivalent, for N-803 by December 31, 2022 and approximately \$304.0 million contingent consideration upon calendar-year worldwide net sales of N-803 exceeding \$1.0 billion prior to December 31, 2026, with amounts payable in cash or shares of our common stock or a combination thereof.
 As the transaction was recorded as an asset acquisition, future CVR payments will be recorded when the corresponding events are probable of achievement or the consideration becomes payable.